wimalopaan/opentx/README.md

 * Protocols:
   * AFHDS2A with SBUS, IBUS and extended SBUS16, IBUS16 - 16 channels modes
   * PPM in/out
-  * CRSF with ExpressLRS and Crossfire modules, CRSFshot enabled
+  * CRSF with ExpressLRS and Crossfire modules:
+    * CRSFshot
     * MEGA Bauds up to 1.8M
     * ExpressLRS V2 configuration (ELRSV2.lua port)
 * 16 channels